 Sanyo Denki America, Inc. (SDA) warrants the Product to be free from material defects in materials and workmanship for a period of thirty-six (36) months for Uninterruptible Power Supply (UPS), twelve (12) months for D11A inverters, and (1) year for internal battery packs from the date of purchase.
 Upon reasonable inspection and judgment, Sanyo Denki America, Inc. (SDA) will either repair or replace any defective parts of the product upon return to SDA.
 Parts replaced during the warranty period do not extend the life of the basic product warranty.
 This warranty applies only to the products specified by this warranty policy.
 Sanyo Denki America, Inc. disclaims all responsibility for damage to any load device, software, and loss of data.

 To check if your warranty is still valid, please visit the online look up the page of the SANUPS website and enter your serial number.
 URL: https://sanups.sanyodenki.us/warranty-status/

 SANYO DENKI AMERICA, INC. provides three different ways to support you.
-Our knowledge-base page https://ups.sanyodenki.us/support/home has online manuals, instructions, and helpful information for most of our Uninterruptible Power Supply systems (UPS).
+Our Document Download page provides manuals and instructions for most of our Uninterruptible Power Supply systems (UPS).

-SANUPS 24 hour Call Acceptance Center is your first point of contact.
+SANUPS 24-hour Call Acceptance Center is your additional point of contact.
 Our operators are standing by in case of an urgent matter.
-They will open a support ticket and escalate the situation to the upper tier for you.
 The phone number is (310)783-5405.

 Battery pack part number starts with “BP” and your UPS model number follows (e.g., BPA11J).
 You can find which battery pack, and how many you need, at the URL links below.